sethcatts/SHC_Web-DesignFoundations/Chapter 1/Chapter 1 - Review Questions.md

 True
 ### 11. _ is the set of markup symbols or codes placed in a file intended for display in a browser
 tags
-### 12. A _ can be configured to house a seperate website located at the same domain
+### 12. A _ can be configured to house a separate website located at the same domain
 subdomain
 ### 13. A standard language used for creating a markup language or tag set is _
 Standard Generalized Markup Language (SGML)